j50n/deno-proc/site/src/data-transforms/csv.md

 Parse and generate CSV (Comma-Separated Values) files with RFC 4180 compliance and LazyRow optimization.

+> ⚠️ **Experimental (v0.24.0+)**: CSV transforms are under active development.
+API may change as we improve correctness and streaming performance.
+Test thoroughly with your data patterns.

 > **⚡ Need more speed?** Use `fromCsvToRowsFast()` for ~10x better performance.
 It uses the same WASM parser as flatdata CLI.
 See [Fast CSV Parsing](#fast-csv-parsing-wasm) below.

 ## Overview